-This is a twist on an old Julia Child brownie recipe, and I like to think she would approve.
-The bourbon flavor in this particular batch was rather subtle, but it may be due to the fact I used Jefferson’s Reserve which, if you are in the market for some good bourbon, is an excellent choice!
-As for the brownies, you can use whatever bourbon you have in the house, though you might get a different results with something like Wild Turkey.
-In fact, if you use Wild Turkey you may want to skip the last step of brushing the tops with straight bourbon completely — or maybe not.
+This recipe for Whiskey Fudge Brownies is a twist on an old Julia Child brownie creation, and I like to think she would approve.
+The bourbon flavor in this batch was rather subtle, but it may be due to the fact I used Jefferson’s Reserve which is an excellent drinking bourbon, but might be more subtle in baked goods.
+For brownies you can use whatever bourbon or whiskey you have in the house.
+If you use a stronger spirit (something like Wild Turkey) you may want to skip the last step of brushing the tops with straight bourbon — or maybe not!

 Bourbon Whiskey Fudge Brownies

 3 1/2 ounces good quality unsweetened chocolate, cut up